ncoevoet/ChanTracker/README.md

     /msg mybigbadbot q #myChannel ian 10m argumentative again /msg mybigbadbot b #myChannel ham 30d silly spammer

-For each of these bans, the nick is used to generate a *!*@host ban.
+For each of these bans, the nick is used to generate a \*!\*@host ban.
 The desired mask can be given directly to the bot instead of the nick.
-Also note that, by default, the bot will also kick users that have a +b set against them (details below).
+Note that by default, the bot will also kick users that have a +b set against them (details below).

-Alternatively, the bot can be used just to track the mode changes, with ops using the capabilities of their own irc clients to set bans.
+Alternatively, the bot can be used just to track the mode changes, with ops using the capabilities of their own IRC clients to set bans.
 The same sequence as before:

     /msg chanserv #myChannel op
     /mode #myChannel +q *!*@ranty.ian.home